 How does it work?

-Our bicycle routes are determined according to the network of bike junctions.
-The bike junctions system is a network of contiguous routes.
+Our bicycle routes are determined according to the network of cycle junctions.
+The cycle junctions system is a network of contiguous routes.
 The intersections where the routes come together, are called junctions.
-The bike junctions are signposted and at many junctions there is an information panel with a map of the nearby bike junctions.
+The cycle junctions are signposted and at many junctions there is an information panel with a map of the nearby cycle junctions.
 The cycle route network is recognizable signposted with green/white signs indicating the number of the junction.
-Via the numbered signs you bike from junction to junction.
-The distances between the bike junctions are in kilometers indicated on the map.
+Via the numbered signs you cycle from junction to junction.
+The distances between the cycle junctions are in kilometers indicated on the map.
 To find out more about the cycle junction network, please watch this video.

 Cycle route network

 To enjoy the beautiful surroundings of a cycle route in a carefree and relaxed way, a good planning is essential.
 Through the sytem of it is easy to plan your own cycle route.
 Over the years there have been several online cycle route planners developed, each with its own layout, gadgets and additional information and tips during the cycle route.